 - Stimulants: Stimulants such as cocaine and methamphetamines cause the user’s entire body to speed up; the individual will often stay up for days at a time, in constant activity.
 At the same time, stimulants suppress appetite, so the user will not eat for extended periods.
 This combination of constant activity without eating can lead to weight loss, malnutrition, electrolyte imbalance, and dehydration.
 Over time, malnutrition is known to cause muscle wasting, immune system suppression, impaired wound healing, and cardiac rhythm disturbances, among other problems.

-Proper nutrition plays an important role in recovery from substance abuse and is key to holistic recovery programs.
+Proper nutrition plays an important role in addiction recovery and rehabilitation from substance abuse.
+It is key to holistic recovery programs.
 Learning to eat a balanced diet, and supplementing any areas of nutrient deficiencies, can help the entire body heal.
 Reversing malnutrition can bolster the immune system, repair damaged organs, and leave the individual feeling more energetic and upbeat.
 These improvements reduce relapse rates and increase the chances of maintaining sobriety.
 Rather than trying to go it alone, seek out a holistic rehab that can provide a nutritional counselor.
 An experienced counselor can work with the patient to determine any nutrient deficiencies and create a dietary plan tailored to his or her needs.

 Stu is a 38-year-old alcoholic in recovery who hopes to help other recovering alcoholics by sharing his knowledge and experience.
 Stu believes that nutritional therapy, specifically niacin supplements, played a crucial role in his healing after years of alcoholism.
 He began drinking at the age of ten, and he did not stop for 25 years.
 Stu decided to change his ways after waking up from a serious bender bleeding from the nose, mouth, and ears.
 Depressed and alone in his apartment, he had been drinking for three or four days straight, never leaving his apartment, passing out wherever he happened to be sitting at that moment.
 When he woke up, he would immediately start drinking again.
 After a few days, he woke up severely dehydrated, so much so that his lips were cracked and bleeding, his nose was filled with dried, caked blood, and blood was running from his ears.
 This was the wake-up call that Stu needed to stop drinking.